How to Clean a Jacuzzi

 Option 3: Try one of the many commercial products formulated specifically for cleaning jetted tubs, following the instructions on the packaging.

-Now it’s time to activate the jets, but before you turn them on, turn off the air-induction valves (unless the manufacturer of your tub specifically recommends leaving them open).
-Closing the induction valves forces water to circulate only through the internal plumbing of the tub.
+Now it’s time to activate the jets.
+Before you turn them on, turn off the air-induction valves (unless the manufacturer of your tub specifically recommends leaving them open).
+Closing the induction valves forces water to circulate only through the tub’s internal plumbing.
 This concentrates the flow, resulting in a deeper cleaning.
 With the valves closed (or not), run the jets on high for 10 or 15 minutes, or until debris from the internal plumbing stops washing into the water in the tub.

 Drain the water from the tub.
 Now, after coming to terms with the disgust you feel over the amount of filth that’s probably lining the tub basin at this point, fill it up again with warm water a few inches above the jets.
 Run the tub on high once more for another 10 to 15 minutes in order to flush out even more gunk.
 Drain the water.

 STEP 4: Scrub the inside of the tub gently with baking soda.

 OK, it’s time for some good, old-fashioned scrubbing (regrettably, no one has figured out how to clean a jetted tub in a completely hands-off, no-effort way.)
 Grab a soft cloth and some baking soda; the latter works great as a jetted tub cleaner to break up mold, mildew, and soap scum.